 The effectiveness of risk mitigation techniques should be systematically challenged.

-The stress testing program should explicitly cover complex and bespoke products such as securitized exposures.
+The stress-testing program should explicitly cover complex and bespoke products such as securitized exposures.
 Stress tests for securitized assets should consider the underlying assets, their exposure to systematic market factors, relevant contractual arrangements and embedded triggers, and impact of leverage, particularly as it relates to the subordination level in the issue structure.

-The stress testing program should cover pipeline and warehousing risks.
+The stress-testing program should cover pipeline and warehousing risks.
 A bank should include such exposures in its stress tests regardless of their probability of being securitized

 A bank should enhance its stress testing methodologies to capture the effect of reputational risk.
-The bank should integrate risks arising from off-balance sheet vehicles and other related entities in its stress testing program.
+The bank should integrate risks arising from off-balance sheet vehicles and other related entities in its stress-testing program.

 A bank should enhance its stress testing approaches for highly leveraged counterparties in considering its vulnerability to specific asset categories or market movements and in assessing potential wrong-way risk related to risk mitigating techniques.